-When a round is fired, the hammer of the gun hits the primer which ignites the powder inside the casing.
-This causes a rapid expansion of gases and launches the bullet from the tip of the casing.
+A round is discharged from a firearm when the hammer hits the primer.
+This ignites the powder inside the casing.
+The chemical reaction and heat causes a rapid expansion of gases and ejects the bullet from the tip of the casing.
 The bullet travels at high velocity down the barrel and the casing is ejected.
 The casing can be reused whereas the bullet cannot.

 Another mistake the progressive democrats make is really funny; Glocks are some how more dangerous than all other handguns.
 They are the grand-daddy of bad.
 This is simply not true.
 A Glock fires exactly the same round as any other gun with the same chambering.
 In other words, the same .40 caliber round can be fired from either a revolver, a Glock, or any other handgun that is also chambered to shoot a .40 caliber round.
 To believe a Glock somehow makes the round more powerful or deadly is absolute nonsense.

 Last but certainty not least, another mistake the gun control crowd asserts is that guns kill people.
-This is no more true than kitchen knives, hammers, cars, bats, crowbars, fists, hands, axes, or any other object that can be used to kill another human.
+This is no more true than kitchen knives, pressure cookers, hammers, cars, bats, crowbars, fists, hands, axes, or any other object that can be used to kill another human.
 When someone decides they want to harm someone, they will use whatever object they can get their hands on.
 A gun sitting in a safe is arguably less dangerous than an 8″ kitchen knife on the counter or a regular old hammer on the shelf in the garage, or a crowbar in the truck bed.

-And so there you have it.
-Virtually no one owns an “assault rifle” because that’s a fake term.
+And there you have it.
+No one owns an “assault rifle” because that’s a fake term.
 A Glock is no more powerful or evil than any other firearm that can fire the same round.
-Clips are not magazines and anyone who interchanges the terms is uneducated on the matter.
+Clips are not magazines.
 Bullets represent only 1/4th of a round that is inserted into a magazine.
 Guns don’t kill people anymore than any other inanimate object.